-1000minds is available for responding to the Covid-19 crisis immediately.
+1000minds is available for responding to the Covid-19 crisis (and other pandemics or emergencies).

 Many people suffering from Covid-19 will need to be hospitalised, with some requiring life-saving treatment with ventilators in intensive care units (ICU).
-In many countries, there is unlikely to be enough hospital beds or ventilators available, and so patients will urgently need to be prioritized.
+In many countries, there are not enough hospital beds or ventilators available, and so patients urgently need to be prioritized.